An ultimate 13 of rugby league players born in Hull, featuring FC and KR stars aplenty

 24-year-old Wallis, born in Hull with Nigerian heritage, played junior rugby league for community outfit Skirlaugh Bulls.
 Spending time in the now-defunct City of Hull Academy, the winger’s senior career began in the east of the city with KR, featuring five times for the Robins in the 2018 season.

 After a brief spell in League 1 with Coventry Bears (now Midlands Hurricanes), Wallis joined Castleford Tigers on trial in 2022 and earned a contract for 2023.
-Four tries in 13 appearances followed, and he was snapped up by Huddersfield ahead of this season, penning a four-year deal at the John Smith’s Stadium.
-He has scored four tries in 12 Giants appearances to date.
+Four tries in 13 appearances followed, and he was snapped up by Huddersfield ahead of the 2024 season, penning a four-year deal at the John Smith’s Stadium.
+He has scored eight tries in 20 Giants appearances to date.

 3. Craig Hall (Doncaster)